Meta description content promotes a page to search engine visitors the way advertising promotes an entire Web site. Essentially, it is a sales pitch.

 In online media, this approach is one tactic of something often called link baiting.
 It is baiting the hook with language that is interesting, informative, funny or appealing in some way.

-Consider five steps in the writing of meta description:
+Consider six steps in the writing of meta description for SEO:

 - Start with the critical keywords or keyword phrases that have been identified from the site document and through keyword research.